 An application for approval of a Certificate of Compliance, demonstrating compliance with the provisions contained in the CCFBC and the REGULATING PLAN shall be submitted to the Director.
-At the time an application is submitted for a Certificate of Compliance for a Center City Form District property, the property shall be posted by the applicant with a sign provided by the City of Norman identifying that such a request has been received.
+At the time an application is submitted for a Certificate of Compliance for a Center City Form District property, the property shall be posted by staff the applicant with a sign provided by the City of Norman identifying that such a request has been received.
+A fully refundable sign deposit is required.